-The most recent performance evaluation and remuneration review conducted by the Nominations and Remuneration Committee for the company secretary/chief financial officer was carried out in May 2018, after reference to current market rates.
-Detail of remuneration for the company secretary/chief financial officer is set out in the Company's Annual Report on page 11.
+The most recent performance evaluation and remuneration review conducted by the Nominations and Remuneration Committee for the company secretary/chief financial officer was carried out in May 2019, after reference to current market rates.
+Detail of remuneration for the company secretary/chief financial officer is set out in the financial report for the year ended 30 June 2019, which is available on the company's website.